FelipeMDuarte/star-wars-planets-api/README.md

 ### Summary

-The application is made in Python using the Flask framework and uses MongoDb as database.
+The application is made in Python using the Flask framework and uses MongoDB as database.
 You can run tests with Behave.
 The tests are found in the /features folder.
 The application can be used localy or by Docker.
 You can use Get, Post, Put and Delete requests to acess the api.